Email Software

 Outlook also suffers from a DDE vulnerability where attacks can take place via email and corrupt Word, Excel, Publisher and Outlook documents.

-While server backups of key files, sophisticated firewall systems and other measures can minimize these risks in a corporate environment, that isn't true for anyone not tied into a work-based email service.
+While enterprise users have automatic server backups of key files, sophisticated firewall systems and other measures which can minimize these risks, that isn't true for anyone not tied into a work-based email service.

 Your best defense is to use decent security software (including a firewall) and to ensure that you regularly back up all your critical documents and emails.